A few finite and infinite identities involving Pochhammer and $q$- Pochhammer symbols obtained via analytical methods: Polynomial identities

 \subsection{Askey-Wilson and Al-Salam-Chihara}

 Askey-Wilson polynomials were introduced and analyzed in \cite{AW85}.
 Their definition and same basic properties can be found, e.g., in \cite{KLS} (subsection 14.3) or \cite{Szab22}(section 6).
-In \cite{SzablAW} their properties for the parameters forming complex conjugate pairs and their probabilistic interpretation were presented.
+In \cite{Szab22} the CC between these two families of polynomials were presented in exact, legible but not simple forms (see \cite{Szab22}(2.15 and 2.16)) that base, of course, on the famous formula of \cite{AW85}.
+However, if one introduces new parameters forming complex conjugate pairs then the expression for the CC's can be simplified and expressed in the form of certain, well-described polynomials.
+Besides, the parameters forming complex conjugate pairs have nice probabilistic interpretation.
 In \cite{Szab-bAW} many simplifications including connection coefficients were found.
 Thus, let us recall these results and derive some finite and infinite identities involving them and ASC polynomials.
 The new parameters are defined by the equalities

 We also denote by $\alpha _{n}(x|y,\rho _{1},z,\rho _{2},q)$ the Askey-Wilson polynomials with new parameters

 \begin{proposition} Following (\ref{ex_w_na_p}) and (\ref{ex_p_na_w}) we have for $n\geq j\geq 0: $